Equilibridix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 4 task creates a file

 The 5 task gives permission to execute

+The 6 task gives multiple permissions to the file